utep-cs-systems-courses/project-3-djfinnie/src/README.md

 1. Use make command to complie all files in the project 3 directory
 2. Open the src directory
 3. Use - make load - to run the program
-4. To erase all compliled files use - make clean -
+4. To erase all compiled files use - make clean -

 ## How it works
 1. The first screen will show the activision pause screen